-The histories of Roquette and polyols (e.g. sorbitol) are tightly entwined.
-During WWII, sorbitol was limited to only a few chemical and pharmaceutical applications and served as a substitute for glycerine for military use.
+The histories of Roquette and polyols (e.g., sorbitol) are tightly entwined.
+During WWII, sorbitol was limited to only a few chemical and pharmaceutical applications and served as a substitute for glycerin for military use.

-Today, Roquette is recognised as the global leader in polyols.
+Today, Roquette is recognized as the global leader in polyols.

 Polyols for Pharma

 Thanks to Roquette’s superior quality standards, polyols are well known and appreciated as pharmaceutical excipients in oral dosage forms.
 The higher purity grades are also APIs approved by worldwide drug administrations, and widely used in injectable solutions.

 Polyols for Industry